simonsteele/pn/pnwtl/doc/readme.txt

 8) Crash on Running Find in Files With Operation in Progress (SF Bug #1168101).
 9) code-folding works not correct (SF Bug #1050483).
 10) HTML export uses wrong CSS syntax (SF Bug #1074120).
+11) Normal Search does not work with UTF-8 (Unicode) chars > 127 (SF Bug #1200456).
+12) Relative paths don't work from command-line with single-instance PN (SF Bug #1161783).
+13) PN does not correctly remember the normal window size when closed maximised.

 If you find a bug:
 ------------------